WTB Vigilante & Trail Boss Tire Review

 Under braking is where things could be better.
 On flatter trails, damp or dry, braking is good and on par with the competition.
 However, when the terrain gets steep the tires lack the meaty braking edge needed to pull up.
 This was especially noticeable in soft conditions.
 In WTB’s defence, they developed the Judge for exactly this condition.
 Nevertheless, the lack of speed control available with the Vigilante in the rear surprised me.
 It tracks straight and is composed, it simply doesn’t pull up in a hurry.

 Durability is okay but the Tritec High Traction compound in the rear has worn quickly.
-It’s proven more durable than an Addix Soft Muddy Mary, however, the MM also provides more stopping power.
+It’s proven more durable than an Addix Soft Magic Mary, however, the MM also provides more stopping power.
 The front tire shows little sign of wear and I anticipate it performing for a long time to come.
 Based on the incredible traction, opting for the Tough Fast Rolling variation in the rear would be a good choice.
 Especially if in need of a tread that covers a wide variety of terrain and conditions.

 Riding the Trail Boss